TUIlmenauAMS/PsychoacousticLoss/README.md

 We organised a special session on "Perceptual and Higher Level Loss and Distance Functions for Audio and Acoustics", see an overview here: https://cmsworkshops.com/Asilomar2024/view_session.php?SessionID=1126

-Our special session talk slides are "Asilomar2024PsyacLossTalk.pdf"
+Our special session talk slides are "Asilomar2024PsyacLossTalk.pdf" in this repository.